soudeepd/soudeepd.github.io/pages/publications.md

 ### <a name="progress"></a>Work in progress

-- Sen, S., **Deb, S.** A new classification method for multivariate time series data.
-Manuscript in preparation.
-Presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), London, UK.
-Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).

 - Nath, A., **Deb, S.** A bivariate count data model and its application in forecasting match outcomes in soccer.
 Manuscript in preparation.